 Acquisition in 2013

-Bard Electrophysiology, a division of C. R. Bard, Inc., specializes in the development and delivery of devices for diagnosing and treating cardiac arrhythmias.
-With a comprehensive product portfolio, the company provides advanced radiofrequency (RF) ablation and mapping catheters, diagnostic catheters, and computer-based electrophysiology mapping and recording systems.
-Additionally, Bard Electrophysiology offers temporary pacing electrodes and vascular/cardiac access devices.
-Through its commitment to innovation and education, Bard Electrophysiology has established itself as a leader in the electrophysiology field, supporting healthcare providers in managing complex cardiac conditions.
+Bard Electrophysiology, a division of C. R. Bard, Inc., specializes in the development and delivery of devices for the diagnosis and treatment of cardiac arrhythmias.
+The company provides a comprehensive product portfolio that includes advanced radiofrequency (RF) ablation and mapping catheters, diagnostic catheters, computer-based electrophysiology mapping and recording systems, temporary pacing electrodes, and vascular and cardiac access devices.
+With over a century of experience in healthcare innovation, Bard Electrophysiology is committed to advancing medical technology and improving patient outcomes through its dedication to high-quality products and exceptional support.
+The company aims to enhance the capabilities of healthcare providers worldwide by delivering effective solutions in electrophysiology.

 Channel Medsystems